Stars1233/POLARIS/README.md

 ## 🔥Releases
+<strong>[2025/06/27]</strong>
+- 🌌 Full training code and scripts are available.
+- 🤗 We are training a smaller model `Qwen3-1.7B` with the open-source codebase.
+The training logs will be updated to enhance reproducibility.
+- ⌨️ Polaris-Coder is coming soon.
+Stay tuned!

 <strong>[2025/06/20]</strong>
 - 🧾 The Blog that details our training recipe: [Notion](https://honorable-payment-890.notion.site/POLARIS-A-POst-training-recipe-for-scaling-reinforcement-Learning-on-Advanced-ReasonIng-modelS-1dfa954ff7c38094923ec7772bf447a1) and [Blog](https://hkunlp.github.io/blog/2025/Polaris)
 - 🤗 Model weights: [Polaris-4B-Preview](https://huggingface.co/POLARIS-HKU/Polaris-4B-Preview) and  [Polaris-7B-Preview](https://huggingface.co/POLARIS-Project/Polaris-7B-Preview).
 Polaris-4B-Preview is fine-tuned from Qwen3-4B and Polaris-7B-Preview is fine-tuned from Deepseek-R1-Distill-Qwen-7B.
 - 📚 The filtered training dataset with difficulty distribution  [Polaris-Dataset-53K](https://huggingface.co/datasets/POLARIS-Project/Polaris-Dataset-53K)
-- ⏰ Full training code and training scripts will be available in one week.

 ## Running environment
 ```bash